Christian Schneider

 This provided the impetus to start the what is believed to be the first Women’s Professional Basketball League (WBL) in 1978 – and Milwaukee was at the forefront of the movement.
 At the time, Brew City was a basketball hotbed – Milwaukee was only a year removed from Marquette’s national championship, and the Bucks had lost in the Western Conference Semifinals the year before.
 The Milwaukee Does (obviously a play on the “Bucks” of the NBA) were one of the league’s founding franchises.
 In fact, the WBL’s first game was played before 8,000 fans at the Milwaukee Arena, with the Does losing 92-87 to the Chicago Hustle.

 Even in its nascent days, the WBL carefully cultivated its image for the American public.
-Despite being 40% African-American, black players were rarely seen in league advertising and promotional items.
+Despite being 40 percent African-American, black players were rarely seen in league advertising and promotional items.
 The players’ sexuality was often used in an attempt to draw viewers.
 Even the Milwaukee Does’ logo featured a mascot in short shorts sticking her tail invitingly in the air.
 (Sadly, the Milwaukee Bucks were never able to capitalize on the raw sexuality of Paul Mokeski.)

 \"\"Perhaps the most stark example of the league selling sex to draw viewers was demonstrated by comely 1979 league co-MVP Molly “Machine Gun” Bolin of the Iowa Cornets.
 Bolin, an Iowa schoolgirl legend and teenage mother who once scored 83 points in a high school game, also sought to be the league’s pinup girl.
 She caused a controversy around the WBL when she posed for a Farrah Fawcett-like poster that featured her in short shorts and a mini-tank top, obviously an attempt to catch the attention of more male fans.
 Later, Bolin appeared in a poster in which she menacingly toted a machine gun while wearing her Cornets uniform.